The Prevalence of Domestic Violence, Sexual Assault, Stalking and Sexual Harassment (DVSASSH) in the World of Work

 Workplace Sexual Harassment:

-Sexual harassment is a well documented workplace issue that has captured public attention with the rise of the #MeToo movement.
+Sexual harassment is a well documented workplace issue.
 While there is no national study that measures the prevalence of workplace sexual harassment, there are numerous studies that have documented its profound prevalence and impact.

 Stalking: